sophia-tamburrino/sophia-tamburrino-worksheet-j9/worksheet-j9.md

 }
 ```
 ## #5 - What is the benefit of the Bridge design pattern?
 Why use one?
 Bridge design patters utelize aggregation through a single class that only takes a type of configuration and a type of logging.
+Using some classes and interfaces instead of many child classes is more efficient.